-Where there is no separate charge for the use of the software and the object of the transaction is acquiring a good or service other than the use of the software, sales or use tax on software generally does not apply.
+In those instances where both services and the right to use software are integrated or bundled in one transaction, the Commissioner will apply an “object of the transaction” test.
+Where the object of the transaction is the purchase or use of the software, the transaction will be taxable.
+Where the object of the transaction is determined to be a non-taxable service, and any use or access to pre-written software is incidental, the transaction will be non-taxable.
 See 830 CMR 64H.1.3(14)(a).
 See also, e.g., LR 12-5 (in which the object of the transaction was substantial personal and professional services provided to doctors’ offices bundled with the use of software).

-The Commissioner applies these principles to the stated facts describing the four types of products sold by Company as follows:
+The Commissioner applies these principles to the stated facts describing the three types of Company’s product offerings that are the subject of these ruling requests as follows:

-- Cloud Computing with no Software Provided by Seller.
-Sales of Cloud Computing that either use the customer’s own software (not purchased from Company) or use open-source (free) software available on the Internet do not involve taxable sales of prewritten software within the meaning of G.L. c.
+- Cloud Computing products with no software provided by Company: Sales of Cloud Computing products in which the customers use their own application software (not purchased from Company) and open-source (free) operating system software or their own operating system software do not involve taxable sales of prewritten software within the meaning of G.L. c.
 64H, §1 or 830 CMR 64H.1.3.
 Also see 830 CMR 64H.1.3(9).

 - Remote Storage.
 In sales of Remote Storage, the object of the transaction is the use of the capacity in seller’s hardware to safely store or back-up the customer’s information.
 However, the transaction is not a taxable lease of hardware where the customer or the customer’s employee operates, directs or controls the computer hardware as described in 830 CMR 64H.1.3(4)(d).
 The object of the transaction is a nontaxable service as described in 830 CMR 64H.1.3(14).

-Software-related products and the terminology used to describe and market them are evolving at a rapid rate.
+Software-related products, and the terminology used to describe and market them, are evolving at a rapid rate.
 At one time, a purchaser of prewritten software had to install or download the software on the purchaser’s own hardware.
 As technology has developed, it has become the case that a purchaser can purchase the same software functionality without an investment in hardware through Application Service Providers and products marketed as Software-as-a-Service and Cloud Computing.
-Generally, sales of such products to customers in Massachusetts are taxable sales of prewritten software, except where only computing capacity or storage are being sold, provided that the transaction does not also include access to prewritten software or applications provided by the seller.
-As to the specific products described in this ruling request, the sales of Cloud Computing involving bundled charges for prewritten software and the charges for data transfer are taxable; the other services described in this ruling are not.
-Since Taxpayer has come forward voluntarily, it may file with the Voluntary Disclosure Unit of the Audit Division under the provisions of TIR 11-1 concerning its liability for taxable sales in prior periods.
+Generally, sales of such products to customers in Massachusetts are taxable sales of prewritten software, except where the customer is acquiring only non-taxable computing resources or storage capacity (as opposed to acquiring the use of software), or where, as in the facts described in this ruling, the non-taxable computing resources or storage capacity services are bundled with the provision of prewritten operating system software that is incidental to the acquisition of those services, such that the object of the transaction remains the acquisition of non-taxable services.

 Very truly yours,